6 Tips for Millennials on Buying a Home in New York

 Co-ops

-You get a lease that lets you occupy that unit as thanks for owning shares in the company-owned building.
+You get a lease that lets you occupy that unit thanks to owning shares in the company-owned building.

-Co-ops have maintenance bills much like rent but also come with more amenities.
+Co-ops have maintenance bills much like rent, but they also come with more amenities.

-Price-wise, they are often much cheaper than comparable apartments and homes.
+Price-wise, they are often much cheaper than comparable condo apartments, making a great first home for many.

-The problem with co-ops is that the application process is often grueling, intrusive, and downright maddening.
+The problem with co-ops is that the application process is often intense, sometimes intrusive, and can be downright frustrating.
+Co-ops also tend to have stricter rules about what you can do with your unit.

 Lofts

-Artists love lofts, which is why they are so highly demanded in the real estate world.
+Artists love lofts, which is why they are highly demanded in real estate.

-They are more open to unique people, and can also be more affordable.
+They are more open to unique people and can be more affordable.

 That being said, many lofts are illegal.
-Make sure you are buying one that you can actually live in before you plunk down the money.
+Make sure you buy one you can live in before you plunk down the money.

-Hiring a good real estate attorney can help you avoid the pitfalls that may land you in the red.
+Hiring a reasonable real estate attorney can help you avoid the pitfalls that may land you in the red.

 Learn The Process

-Each type of property will have its own buying process.
-Here’s a quick run-through:
+Each type of property will have its buying process.
+Here's a quick run-through:

 Basic Buying Notes

-- Houses.
+• Houses.
 Houses are expensive but are the easiest to buy.
-You can get a mortgage, will need an inspection, will need a lawyer present, and also will need to cover closing costs.
-You don’t have to be approved by a board, and you get full reign over your place.
-It’s simple.
+You can get a mortgage, will need an inspection, a lawyer present, and will need to cover closing costs.
+You don't have to be approved by a board to get full reign over your place.
+It's simple.

-- Townhomes and Condos.
-You can get a mortgage for these fairly easily, but buying can be more difficult.
+• Townhomes and Condos.
+You can get a mortgage for these reasonably easily, but buying can be more difficult.
 You may need board approval before you buy it.
-You also may not need to deal with inspections or repairs, since they are covered by the condo association.
-You will have rules to follow, but most of those are easy to deal with.
-That being said, you still get full reign over your space as you do own it.
+You also may not need to deal with inspections or repairs since the condo association covers them.
+You will have rules to follow, but most are easy to deal with.
+That said, you still get full reign over your space as you own it.

-- Co-Ops.
-These are the cheapest on the market, but the application process makes them very difficult to deal with.
-They have incredibly intrusive applications that involve issues like liquid asset minimums, live interviews, and a loan lined up if you can’t afford cash.
+• Co-Ops.
+These are the cheapest on the market, but the application process makes them very difficult.
+They have incredibly intrusive applications that involve issues like liquid asset minimums, live interviews, and a loan lined up if you can't afford cash.
 The boards can make your life miserable, as can all the rules.
 You will also be responsible for monthly maintenance bills.
-You don’t own a co-op, so technically, you can be evicted.
+You don't own a co-op, so technically, you can be evicted.

-- Lofts.
+• Lofts.
 Lofts are often treated like apartments or condos when it comes to the buying process.
 Some are also treated like industrial purchases.
-A building inspection is necessary, as is live-work zoning...if you want to stay legal.
+A building inspection, as is live-work zoning, is necessary if you want to stay legal.

 No matter what kind of property you want to buy, you need a real estate agent and a lawyer to look things over for you.
-It’s a good idea to hire an experienced one to help you out!
+HIt'siring an experienced one to help you out is a good idea!

 Beware Of Scammers